iamlawrencev/QRCodeGenerator-Xamarin.Forms/README.md

 See QRCoder's [**readme**](https://github.com/codebude/QRCoder).
 Also check the [**wiki**](https://github.com/codebude/QRCoder) page for advanced usage.

 ## Usage
-You only need these few lines of code to generate your own QR code in Xamarin.Forms
+You only need these few lines of code to generate your own QR code in Xamarin.Forms and that's it.
+Just bind it to an Images's Source property and you're done.
 ```csharp
 QRCodeGenerator qrGenerator = new QRCodeGenerator();
 QRCodeData qrCodeData = qrGenerator.CreateQrCode(InputText, SelectedECCLevel);